Diocese of Daet: History

-The first decade of the diocese had given birth to three parishes: the Parish of St. Roche, Batobalani on May 31, 1976; the Parish of San Lorenzo Ruiz on July 2, 1983; and the Parish of St. Nicholas of Tolentino, Colasi on July 23, 1983.
+The first decade of the diocese gave birth to three parishes: the Parish of St. Roche, Batobalani on May 31, 1976; the Parish of San Lorenzo Ruiz on July 2, 1983; and the Parish of St. Nicholas of Tolentino, Colasi on July 23, 1983.

 The first decade was characterized by construction of structures: the first phase of the diocesan house was completed in 1977 and the Holy Trinity Cathedral was ready for its dedication by September 1, 1984.

 The second period runs from 1985 to 1994, starting with the foundation by Enverga of the Religious Order of Kolbean Sisters.

 On October 16, 1990, the Diocese of Daet became a vacant see (sede vacante) because of death of Enverga.
 Bishop Almoneda, then the auxiliary bishop of the Diocese of Daet, became the diocesan administrator, and on July 6, 1991, he became the second Bishop of the Diocese of Daet.